KashanRauf/twitter-clone/README.md

 - Tweets can have tags
 - Users can retweet or quote-retweet
 - Users can reply to tweets
-- Emotes: Like Discord where specific strings translate to an emoji
-    - May extend further into a text formatting system like Discord's
+- ~~Text formatting like Discord messages~~

 ## In Progress
 - Users can scroll through a feed of all tweets or following tweets
     - Have not yet implemented for following
 - Users can write text posts (tweets) with gifs but no photos/videos (subject to change)
-    - Implemented in the backend, but not yet by the frontend
+    - Partially implemented in frontend
     - Tweets don't display gifs yet
     - Have not tried retweets/replies yet either